Ferlab-Ste-Justine/envoy-transport-control-plane/README.md

       cluster_ca_certificate: Path to a CA certificate to authentify the backend certificate if the backend expects a tls connection as well.
       cluster_client_certificate: Path to a client certificate to present to the backend.
 If the backend doesn't validate client certs, a dummy certificate can be passed here.
       cluster_client_key: Path to a client key to present to the backend.
-      use_http_listener: Whether to use an L7 http listener instead of L4 tcp as part of the tls termination.
-Useful to negotiate http version with clients.
+      http_listener: Parameters for using an L7 http listener instead of L4 tcp as part of the tls termination
-      http_parameters: Parameters if using https listerner.
+        enabled: Set to true to use http listener instead of tcp listener.
         server_name: Server name to return on http requests.
         max_concurrent_streams: Maximum number of streams to allow per peer for clients using http/2.
         request_headers_timeout: The maximum amount of time envoy will wait for all headers to be received once the initial byte is sent.